Aviation Non-CO2 Research Programme

 NERC funding

 Supports research organisation-led research into aviation’s non-CO₂ impacts, improving understanding and reducing scientific uncertainties to inform mitigation options and policy decisions.
-Final funding round expected soon.
+Visit the UKRI Funding Finder page for details of the final funding round (Aviation’s non-CO2 impacts on the climate 2026)

 ATI Non-CO2 Programme